Coherent Load Profile Synthesis with Conditional Diffusion for LV Distribution Network Scenario Generation: Power System Analysis Case Study: Urban Scale Load Flow

 Figure~\ref{fig:Phase Angle} compares the phase angles over time for a single bus between real values and the LVGenWCS model.
 The results again show similar trends to the voltage magnitude analysis.
 The LVGenWCS model results closely follow the trend of the real data, effectively capturing both amplitude and frequency of the oscillations.
 The LVGenWCS model exhibits good deviations from the real data, particularly at the peaks and troughs.

-Overall, the strong correspondence between the real data and LVGenWCS model outputs for both voltage magnitude and phase angle highlights the effectiveness of the LVGenWCS model in replicating complex voltage characteristics based on the load profile.
+Overall, improvements in model performance with the introduction of initial conditioning in the LVGenWC model do not extend to the power flow case study.
+This shortcoming does not translate to the network being generated being unrealistic or not plausible, but rather that it does not resemble the true network in this example.
+In order to accurately model the network in the load flow analysis, the daily load statistics were required.
+The strong correspondence between the real data and LVGenWCS model outputs for both voltage magnitude and phase angle highlights the effectiveness of the LVGenWCS model in replicating complex voltage characteristics based on the load profile.
 This high level of accuracy suggests that the model can be reliably used for both prediction and analysis in distribution power systems.
+It is expected that access to a wider range of reliable metadata in the future, and its subsequent incorperation to the models can limit the requirement for monitoring to perform accurate power flow analysis.